ZenMagick/ZenMagick/zenmagick/plugins/request/zm_smarty/Readme.txt

 a good (better?) way of separating processing from layout, as only restricted functionallity is available.

-Smarty is such a templating engine and included in this plugin.
+Smarty is such a templating engine.

 Installation